Bad Ethics in Star Trek

 TNG: Silicon Avatar

-It may not be immediately evident, but this episode bears one of the worst examples of hypocrisy in Star Trek.
-The crew of the Enterprise-D have witnessed how the Crystalline Entity has devastated a whole planet, killing all life (including two human settlers) and leaving it uninhabitable.
+It may not be immediately evident, but this episode comes with one of the worst examples of hypocrisy in Star Trek.
+The crew of the Enterprise-D witness how the Crystalline Entity devastates a whole planet, killing all life (including two human settlers) and leaving it uninhabitable.
 The entity subsequently kills the crew of an alien freighter.
-While the Starfleet crew attempt to communicate with it, Dr. Marr (who lost her son in a previous attack) seeks to destroy the Crystalline Entity.
+While the Starfleet crew is continuing their attempts to communicate with it, Dr. Marr (who lost her son in a previous attack) secretly seeks to destroy the Crystalline Entity.
 I have to concede that no rash decision is made whether the Crystalline Entity is intelligent and/or sentient or not and would thus have deserved to live or not.
 This is one of the few positive aspects of the episode because limited understanding could have prevented the crew from recognizing it (such as in TNG: "Home Soil", "Evolution" or "The Quality of Life").
 Maybe the communication would have even been fruitful.
 But essentially, no matter if it was "evil" or just acted instinctively, the Crystalline Entity posed a lethal threat to the Federation, not unlike the Borg.
 But while the Borg were quickly labeled as mortal enemies and fought ardently, the outlandish Entity gained the status of something that is precious and would need to be preserved.
 I simply don't agree with Picard's comparison that the entity is like a sperm whale that devours cuttlefish, unless he wants to degrade human beings to cuttlefish.
 Realistically, what could Picard have told the Entity?
 "Please go away and eat Romulan planets?"

 TNG: The Masterpiece Society